 EU NIS2 Directive — Transport Sector Requirements

-The NIS2 Directive (Directive 2022/2555) includes transport as an essential sector requiring enhanced cybersecurity measures.
-This covers air transport (carriers, airports, ATMS), rail transport (operators, infrastructure managers), water transport (shipping companies, ports, VTS), and road transport (ITS operators, road authorities).
-Transport entities must implement risk management measures, incident reporting, supply chain security, and business continuity.
-National transposition deadline was October 17, 2024.
+The NIS2 Directive (Directive (EU) 2022/2555) designates the transport sector as an essential entity category, requiring enhanced cybersecurity measures.
+This includes air transport (carriers, airports, air traffic management systems), rail transport (operators, infrastructure managers), water transport (shipping companies, ports, vessel traffic services), and road transport (operators of road infrastructure and intelligent transport systems).

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.